QSD-Group/QSDsan/docs/source/index.rst

 Join the community
 ------------------
-We would like to build an open and welcoming community, you can always post issues on our GitHub homepage or contact any of the Sanitation Explorer Development Group memebers.
+We would like to build an open and welcoming community, you can always post issues on our GitHub homepage or contact any of the Quantitative Sustainable Design Group memebers.
 If you would like to contribute, please follow our contribution guide:

 .. toctree::
    :maxdepth: 1